jcabrerahi/AI-agent-developer-tech-test/README.md

 - **OpenAI**: Integration with advanced language models
 - **Pydantic**: Data validation and schemas
 - **Python**: Base programming language

+## What Could Be Improved with More Time

+1. **Refining the Graph**: Introduce a "router" node to decide whether the user's input should be responded to directly or go through the RAG process first, improving efficiency.

+2. **Scalability and Deployment**: Prepare the application for deployment in scalable cloud environments (AWS, GCP), using Docker and Kubernetes.
+Consider using AWS Lambda or FastAPI for API endpoints.

+3. **Contextual Learning**: Implement a more advanced memory system, such as MemoryDB, to allow the chatbot to learn and improve its responses over time.

+4. **Expanded Testing**: Increase test coverage to include edge cases, error handling, and integration tests, ensuring robustness.

+5. **Better Error Handling**: Improve fault tolerance with more granular error handling, especially when interacting with external services like OpenAI or ChromaDB.

 ## Project Structure
 The project follows Clean Architecture and a hybrid of Hexagonal Architecture, which helps the code evolve easily.
 The directory structure is as follows: